-Due to the COVID-19 pandemic, the Government has created a temporary system of "remote work" that will be in force until July 31, 2021 (unless it is extended beyond that date).
-Remote work can be implemented if the employees do not attend the employer's workplace to render services, whether they use telecommunication means that allow the employer to supervise their work or not.
+Due to the COVID-19 pandemic, the Government has created a temporary system of "remote work" that will be in force until 31 July 2021.Remote work can be implemented if the employees do not attend the employer's workplace to render services, whether they use telecommunication means that allow the employer to supervise their work or not.
 In this case, the employer can implement remote work unilaterally, without the need to obtain the employee's agreement.